Super EASY + Fun Handprint Ghost Art For Kids

 Kids’ Halloween Crafts

 Zombie Paper Plate Craft – This zombie craft is perfect for kids to make this Halloween!
-It’s easy, inexpensive, and makes a great decoration for your fridge or windows.
+It’s easy, inexpensive, and great decoration for your fridge or windows.
 Plus, it’s super fun to make!

 Candy Corn Craft – These candy corn crafts are so stinkin’ cute, we can’t even stand it!
 They are perfect for kids to make, and they are a great way to use up some of that extra paper around the house.
 To make these cute little guys, you will need some paper, pipe cleaners, scissors, and glue.